grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 As you might have seen, DTOs are typically just data structures.
 That may come as surprising, because for several chapters now, I have repeatedly stressed how we should bundle data and behavior together.
 Isn't this breaking all the rules that I mentioned?

+Yes, it does and it does so for good reason.
+But before I explain that, let's take a look at two ways of decoupling.

+# Decoupling through interfaces

 In a way, it is and it is because of decoupling.
 There are two main ways of decoupling.

 TODO: every system is procedural at the boundaries.